Ḥaḍ°rat Sul°ṭān Bāhū (AS)

 Kirpal Singh (middle) and Paul Twitchell (far right)

-I was, therefore, ultimately initiated into three other factions of the contemplative Surat Shabd Yoga:
+I was, therefore, ultimately initiated, following my ethnographic interests, into three other factions of the contemplative Surat Shabd Yoga:

-Moving to another subject, a secondary Bhakti–Ṣūfiyy attraction, to me, was established by Chaitanya Mahaprabhu (Sanskrit, चैतन्य महाप्रभु [MP3], Caitanya Mahāprabhu), 1486–1584, i.e., Gaudiya Vaishnavism (Sanskrit, गौड़ीय वैष्णव, [MP3], Gauṛīya Vaiṣṇava]) and its philosophy of Achintya Bheda Abheda (Sanskrit, अचिन्त्यभेदाभेद [MP3], Acintyabhedābheda, “inconceivable difference and oneness”).
+A separate and an additional Bhakti–Ṣūfiyy attraction, to me, was founded by Chaitanya Mahaprabhu (Sanskrit, चैतन्य महाप्रभु [MP3], Caitanya Mahāprabhu), 1486–1584, i.e., Gaudiya Vaishnavism (Sanskrit, गौड़ीय वैष्णव, [MP3], Gauṛīya Vaiṣṇava]) and its philosophy of Achintya Bheda Abheda (Sanskrit, अचिन्त्यभेदाभेद [MP3], Acintyabhedābheda, “inconceivable difference and oneness”).
 Duality and nonduality are harmonized.
 Gaudiya lies in South Asia’s Bengal (Bengali, বঙ্গ [MP3], Baṅga) region.
 Vaiṣṇava focuses upon Vishnu (Sanskrit, विष्णु [MP3], Viṣṇu, “All–Pervasive”) worship, but Krishna (Sanskrit, कृष्ण [MP3], Kṛṣṇa, “Dark”), whose dates of birth and death remain disputed, is often included.

-O my Lord, They holy name alone can render all benediction to living beings, and thus Thou has hundreds and millions of names, like Kṛṣṇā and Goviṃdā [Sanskrit, गोविंदा [MP3], “protector of cows”].
+O my Lord, Thy holy name alone can render all benediction to living beings, and thus Thou has hundreds and millions of names, like Kṛṣṇā and Goviṃdā [Sanskrit, गोविंदा; MP3, “protector of cows”].
 In these transcendental names Thou hast invested all Thine transcendental energies.
 There are not even hard and fast rules for chanting these names.
 O my Lord, out of kindness Thou does enable us to easily approach The by Thine holy names, but I am so unfortunate that I have no attraction for them.

 One should chant the holy name of the Lord in a humble state of mind, thinking oneself lower than the straw in the street; one should be more tolerant than a tree, devoid of all sense of false prestige, and should be ready to offer all respect to others.
 In such a state of mind one can chant the holy name of the Lord constantly.